- April 1, 2016

 What We Can Do To Help

 Early diagnosis is a key part of lowering the fatality rate of oral cancer.
 If you want to keep your mouth and your body healthy you should be sure to schedule an appointment at our Shorewood office as soon as possible.
 Regular oral exams are the only way to be sure that cancer doesn’t strike.
-Advanced screening techniques will allow us to detect and prevent the spread of cancer earlier, making survival much more assured.
+Advanced screening techniques will allow us in detecting and preventing oral cancer earlier, or the spread of it, making survival much more assured.

 We’re ready to see you whenever you contact us, so don’t wait – request an appointment online or call Shorewood Family Dental Care today at 815-725-5991!
 We look forward to seeing you soon!